woctezuma/stable-diffusion-colab/README.md

 - PNDM, which is the default scheduler in [🤗's D🧨iffusers][huggingface-blogpost] for Stable Diffusion,
 - DDIM,
 - K-LMS, which is the scheduler suggested by [DreamStudio][dreamstudio-demo].
+- Euler, which is the scheduler used in [🤗's example][huggingface-sd2-examples] for Stable Diffusion 2.

 ## Parameters